TacticalLaptopBag/paper-plugin-updater/README.md

 - Run `./install.sh path/to/server/root`

-The path should be where the `plugins` folder is contained.
+The path should be where the `plugins` folder is contained. e.g. my plugins folder is in `my-server/plugins`, so I would run `./install.sh my-server`

 ## Usage
 Simply run `python3 update.py` or `./update.py` while in the server root directory.